Calories Burned Calculator

 HIIT (20 min) | 160 kcal | 224 kcal | 288 kcal | 9.8 |

-Surprising insight: 30 minutes of vigorous gardening burns more than 1 hour of desk work for all weights!
+Surprising insight: 30 minutes of hard gardening burns more calories than 1 hour of desk work for all weights.

-Weight loss ≠ “burn more, eat less” oversimplification.
-Sustainable results require nuance:
+“Burn more, eat less” oversimplifies weight loss.
+Lasting results require nuance:

 BMR: 1,450 kcal